Books on the Rennes-le-Château Mystery

 This is, as you would expect, a highly literate and informed book.

 It parodies the Rennes-le-Château mystery, substituting the Knights Templar in the role of keepers of the secret.
 Eco plays with the idea that everything might be mysteriously related to everything else.
-Both in Eco's novel and in the plethora of books on Rennes-le-Château it is trivially easy to drag in religious sects, secret societies, the Holy Grail, historical figures, Templars, Cathars, the Kabbalah, troubadours, sacred geometry, space aliens, Uncle Tom Cobbly and the New World Order.
+Both in Eco's novel and in the plethora of books on Rennes-le-Château it is trivially easy to drag in Religious sects, secret societies, holy relics, historical figures, Templars, Cathars, the Kabbalah, troubadours, sacred geometry, space aliens, Uncle Tom Cobbly and the New World Order - which exactly the point that Eco is making.

 Rex Deus